SpinalHDL/SpinalHDL/README.md

     val evenParity = out Bool
   }

+  //Create a register of UInt(size-1 downto 0)
+  //init(0) force it to zero when a reset occur
+  //In Spinal, you don't have to play with clock and reset signals each time
-  val counter = Reg(UInt(size bit)) init(0)
+  //  you create register.
+You define a clock domain area and this is done. val counter = Reg(UInt(size bit)) init(0) when(io.increment){
-  when(io.increment){
     counter := counter + 1
   }

-  io.evenParity := counter.toBools.reduceLeft(_ ^ _)    //Get all bit of counter and then xor them together
+  //Get all bit of counter and then xor them together
+  //toBools create a vector of Bool from each bit of counter
+  //reduceLeft is a scala function that mix all bit together
+  //  from the left to the right io.evenParity := counter.toBools.reduceLeft(_ ^ _)

   io.value := counter
 }